rishikagupta0256/SpendWise/README.md

 # SpendWise

 A full-stack personal finance and expense intelligence dashboard.
-Track income and expenses, set category budgets, and get automatically generated spending insights — all backed by a real MongoDB database.
+Track income and expenses, set category budgets, and get automatically generated spending insights — all backed by the real MongoDB database.

 ## Overview